Ozame/aigrad/gradu/journals.md

 ==> In total, around 1000 articles concerning AI.
 Quick sampling shows the number of actually relevant articles may still be very low.

+- 2 **International joint conference on AI** would be good to include.
+  - Massive amount of papers, manual search not feasible with this included.

 ## Not sure